MohammedAmayri/simple-nodejs-container-app/README.md

 - ✅ GitHub Actions compatible
 - ✅ Container hosting ready

+## GitHub Actions

+This repository includes a GitHub Actions workflow that automatically:
+- Tests the Node.js application
+- Builds the Docker image
+- Tests the container
+- Validates the deployment

+The workflow runs on every push to the main branch.

 ## Deployment

 This app is ready for deployment on any container hosting platform:
+- **Google Cloud Run** (recommended for serverless)
-- Docker
+- **Railway** (GitHub integration)
+- **Fly.io** (global edge deployment)
+- **Docker Hub** + any platform
 - Kubernetes
-- Google Cloud Run
 - AWS ECS/Fargate
 - Azure Container Instances

-- Railway
-- Fly.io
+See `deploy-instructions.md` for detailed deployment steps.

 ## License